-The phrase PROTECTED WRITE confirms that you have write access to PERSONNEL.
+The phrase PROTECTED WRITE confirms that you have write access to the PERSONNEL domain.
 You can now store records with the STORE statement.
 5.2 Using the STORE Statement

 To add new records to a data file, use the STORE statement.
 DATATRIEVE immediately prompts you for the value of each elementary field in the new record.
-To store a new record in the PERSONNEL domain, type:
+To store a new record in the PERSONNEL domain, enter the following:

 '''

-DTR> STORE PERSONNEL®
+DTR> STORE PERSONNEL RET

-Enter ID: 87422®
+Enter ID: 87422 RET

-Enter EMPLOYEE_STATUS: EXPERIENCED®
+Enter EMPLOYEE_STATUS: EXPERIENCED RET

-Enter FIRST_NAME: MARTY®
+Enter FIRST_NAME: MARTY RET

-Enter LAST_NAME: KELLEY®
+Enter LAST_NAME: KELLEY RET

-Enter DEPT: T32®
+Enter DEPT: T32 RET

-Enter START_DATE: 26-AUG-1982®
+Enter START_DATE: 26-AUG-1986 RET

-Enter SALARY: 18750®
+Enter SALARY: 18750 RET

-Enter SUP_ID: 87289®
+Enter SUP_ID: 87289 RET

 DTR>

 '''

-Storing a record gives you an opportunity to observe several DATATRIEVE features you have not encounterd before.
+Storing a record gives you an opportunity to observe several DATATRIEVE features you have not encountered before.

-Since in certain circumstances DATATRIEVE is case sensitive, you should make a habit of using all uppercase letters.
+Because DATATRIEVE is case sensitive in certain circumstances, you should make a habit of using all uppercase letters.

 Note that DATATRIEVE displays a date in the format you specify in the record definition, not in the format you use when you store the date.
-In the example above, you entered the date as 26-AUG-1982.
-You could also have entered it as 082682.
+In the previous example you entered the date as 26-AUG-1982.
+You could also have entered it as 08-26-82.
 In either case, DATATRIEVE displays the date as 26-Aug-1982.

 Similarly, the record definition determines the format for the SALARY field.
 You enter the salary without a dollar sign.
 The record definition determines the form the field takes as output.
-The PERSONNEL_REC specifies that the dollar sign be printed.
+The PERSONNEL\REC specifies that the dollar sign be printed.